gigisr/data_etl/README.md

-# Data Curation
+# Data ETL

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A package for dealing with data curation and checks.
+A package for dealing with data curation, transformation and checks.

 This can be reading in and converting to the correct dtypes, making suitable alterations to bring data into a uniform format.
 Or just taking an existing data set and performing some checks on it.